PHE antivirals for influenza FAQ

-This page explores ten questions that Public Health England (PHE) is frequently asked about their guidance on antiviral treatment and prophylaxis for seasonal influenza.
-Links to the Guidelines for Nurses summaries of PHE’s guidance are below:
+This page covers 10 questions that Public Health England is frequently asked regarding their advice on using antiviral agents for the treatment and prophylaxis of seasonal influenza:

 - When should I consider continuing antiviral therapy beyond 5 days?

 - What is meant by ‘poor clinical response to first line treatment’?

 - In which groups of patients are influenza viruses with reduced antiviral susceptibility more likely to emerge?

 - If zanamivir resistance is suspected, should I switch to oseltamivir?

 - What is the role of repeat sampling and laboratory testing in patients receiving antivirals?

 - Should healthcare workers with no underlying illness who are unvaccinated be offered antiviral prophylaxis?